-WRS began operating the Waikaikai disposal site in 2014, after the original disposal consent 5956-1 was transferred to them by the landowner at the site, following an unsuccessful attempt at operating the disposal site by a different third party operator.
-Between 2014 and the currently reported on year (2020-21), operations at the site have improved, as reflected in the TRC consent compliance ratings for these years.
-Similarly to WRS' other site (Manawapou, consent 7795-1) there have been intermittent periods of activity at the site, reflecting fluctuating levels of activity within the local drilling industry.
+WRS took over operating the Waikaikai remediation site in 2014, after the original remediation consent 5956-1 was transferred to them by the landowner of the site, following an unsuccessful attempt at operating the site by a third party operator.
+Between 2014 and the currently reported on year (2021-22), operations at the site have improved, as reflected in the TRC consent compliance ratings for these years.
+Similar to WRS's other site (Manawapou, consent 7795-1) there have been intermittent periods of activity at the site, reflecting fluctuating levels of activity within the local drilling industry.
 During the 2016-17 period, consent 5956-1.7 was superseded by the current consent, 5956-2.0.